-Coryza affects birds of all ages but slightly prefers older chickens.
-The incubation period is short, and chickens can already show symptoms the day after infection.
+Coryza affects birds of all ages but tends to be more common in older chickens.
+The incubation period is short: 24-72 hours.
+Chickens can already show symptoms the day after infection.

 In some cases, the symptoms can be mild, especially in vaccinated birds.
-However, in severe cases it can be difficult to control an outbreak.
-That's why many poultry keepers choose to replace (part of) their flock.
+However, it can be difficult to control an outbreak in severe cases.
+That’s why many poultry keepers choose to replace (part of) their flock in case of infection.

 If you want to read more about chicken health problems, symptoms, and diseases, check out our ‘Health Page‘.
 You’ll find a ‘Symptom Checker‘, a complete list of ‘Chicken Behavior‘, and an overview of the most common ‘Chicken Diseases‘.
 Or go to ‘The Classroom‘ and find a comprehensive list of all Chicken Fans articles.